 There are two ticket options – one for either of the Boroques and the second one for both the Palaces.
 Still a beginner in art discovery I opted only for the Upper Belvedere which arose my ever-growing interest in art.

 Upon exiting from the Upper Belvedere, the St. Stephan’s Cathedral can be clearly seen from the gardens of the complex.
-Although I didn’t see lower Belvedere Palace Museum which had distinctive looks with red rooftops on the white facade.
+Although I didn’t see the lower Belvedere Palace Museum which had distinctive looks with red rooftops on the white facade.
 Photography is allowed in The Belvedere museum, but no touchings to paintings & sculptures.

 Even occupied by Napoleon in the early 18th century, the architecture of the Palace had undergone major restorations since then.
 The Schönbrunn Palace is a former summer residence of various monarchs of the Habsburgs dynasty.
 The palace is a historical, cultural and architectural marvel.

 I chose the Imperial pass which included an audio tour of the apartments in the Schönbrunn Palace.
 Photography is not allowed inside the Palace and they don’t deposit your mobiles/cameras.
 But they keep a routine check at every nook and corner to prevent tourists from clicking.
 Yet, when I went through a huge sculpture of Sisi looking into the mirror, I couldn’t resist myself from clicking.
 Considering it was a memory worth capturing in my camera roll so not posting it here.
 Wouldn’t it be unfair to all those who want to go and see it themselves?

 Apart from the Schönbrunn Palace, the complex also holds an enormous garden area on the rear side of the Palace going up till the Gloriette – a facade on one end of the gardens.
-In spring season the Schönbrunn Palace gardens are blooming with flowers all over making it a pleasing site and also the garden worth capturing.
+In the spring season, the Schönbrunn Palace gardens are blooming with flowers all over making it a pleasing site and also the garden worth capturing.
 No matter how many days you have in the Austrian capital, Schönbrunn Palace is one of the best places to visit in Vienna in 2 days.